COVID-19 and Business: A valuable marketing and communication opportunity

 The most important question is how business can minimise the pain of this ‘kidney stone”.

 How a business responds to the COVID-19 issue could build or destroy their credibility and reputation with their staff, suppliers and customers.
-Like the various state and federal governments, business, no matter how big or small, should have a plan on how to deal with the various staff issues, how to manage customers and how to work with suppliers.
+Like the various state and federal governments, businesses, no matter how big or small, should have a plan on how to deal with the various staff issues, how to manage customers and how to work with suppliers.

 The key to the success of each of these elements is clear communication.